Skip to content

 The Hist’s Ultimate Plan: What Are They Really Up To?

 The Hist.
 Sentient, otherworldly trees that whisper to the Argonians, shape their very biology, and seem to have an agenda that no one outside of Black Marsh fully understands.
-They’re not just background lore—they are terrifying.
+Some might see them as background lore, but me?
+I think they’re terrifying.
 They see things.
 They know things.
 And they’ve got a plan.
-But the question is… what is that plan?…
+But the…

 Jen